Internality of autonomous algebraic differential equations: Introduction

 \end{theorem*}

 From an integrability perspective, what we ask is the existence of a maximal number of algebraically independent rational maps such that their Lie derivatives satisfy very simple equations.
-Note that outside of the case of $\calL_X(g) = 1$, these are equations of Darboux polynomials, with constant cofactors and rational functions instead of polynomials.
+We also take the opportunity to point out the connection with \emph{Darboux polynomials}: some $P \in F[x_1, \cdots , x_k]$ is a Darboux polynomial if there is another polynomial $Q \in F[x_1 , \cdots , x_k]$, called its \emph{cofactor}, such that $\mathcal{L}_X(P) = Q P$.
+The rational functions $g_i$ with $\mathcal{L}_X(g_i) = \lambda_i g_i$ satisfy a very similar equation: they are rational instead of polynomial, but must have constant cofactors.
+See the discussion in subsection 4.2 of \cite{freitag2023equations} for more details on Darboux polynomials.

 Consider again the vector field interpretation of almost internality given earlier, i.e. that the vector field associated to (\ref{sys of eq intro}) has the maximum number of algebraically independent rational first integrals after base change.
 We can formulate a natural opposite condition: the associated vector field does not have any non-constant rational first integral, even after base change.
 This corresponds to the model-theoretic notion of \emph{orthogonality to the constants}.
+From a model-theoretic perspective, rational first integrals of the system correspond exactly to non-constant definable maps from its generic type to the constants, and we adopt that point of view in the next two paragraphs.

+Internality of the system (\ref{sys of eq intro}) give rise to a very rich algebraic structure on its solution set.
+For example, it is acted upon by an algebraic group, which acts as a Galois group, which we use in the proof of our main theorem.
+Moreover, after base change, the system has a definable map to the constants (in model-theoretic language, this is after taking a non-forking extension), or equivalently, a rational first integral.